Skip to main contentSkip to search

 Key Differences

 BC uses direct funding where families receive funding directly and choose their own providers.
 Ontario uses a centralized waitlist system where children must wait 5+ years for an invitation.
-BC funding maxes out at $22,000/year but is available within 6-12 months.
-Ontario averages $34,000 but waits are 5+ years.
+Through March 31, 2027, BC funding maxes out at $22,000/year (under 6) and is available within 6-12 months.
+From April 1, 2027, BC moves to a needs-based Disability Benefit of $6,500–$17,000/year.
+Ontario's OAP Core Clinical Services max out at $6,600–$65,000/year but waits are 5+ years — the access gap, not the dollar figure, is the core difference.

 BC funds families directly upon approval, eliminating the invitation bottleneck.
 Ontario requires children to be "invited" based on registration date, creating a massive queue.
 BC's direct model means funding goes to the child immediately rather than sitting in government budgets while children wait.